PAC-Bayesian Generalization Bounds for Adversarial Generative Models: Experiments

 Figures \ref{fig-hist-ring} and \ref{fig-hist-grid} show the risks (negative critic losses) on the training and the test sets, as well as the risk certificate given by Equation~\eqref{eq-bound}, for the different values of the hyperparameter $\sigma_0$.
 The expectations with respect to $g\sampled \rho$ are approximated by averaging over $100$ generators independently sampled from~$\rho$.

 We observe that the learned generator has similar empirical and test risks.
 This is a known asset of learning by optimizing a PAC-Bayesian bound, as it prevents overfitting the training samples.
-We even notice that some model instances have an empirical risk larger than their test risk, a phenomenon rarely observed when training a discriminative (prediction) model.
-In our generative setting, this indicates situations where the critic is better at distinguishing between real and fake samples when the real samples have been already observed.
+We even notice that some model instances have an empirical risk slightly larger than their test risk, a phenomenon rarely observed when training a discriminative (prediction) model.
+In our generative setting, this indicates that the critic's ability to distinguish the real samples from the fake ones is consistent, whether the real samples are from the training set or the test set.
 The computed risk certificates lie in the same order of magnitude than the test loss, which qualifies them as \textit{non-vacuous}.
-Of note, the bound value provides an accurate model selection criteria for the parameter $\sigma_0$, \emph{i.e.}, the model that has the lowest bound comes with the best test risk.
-This is true even if the model with $\sigma_0 =10^{-3}$ in the \emph{grid} experiment of Figure~\ref{fig-hist-grid} comes with a bound value that is less tight than for other parameter values (relatively to their test risk).
-This indicates that the models have to reach a higher complexity (measured by the term $\kl{\rho}{\pi}$ of~\eqref{eq-bound}) to drive down the empirical risk, and illustrates the trade-off captured by Theorem~\ref{thm-pb-bound}.